The rule of law fights back

 Unison began its legal campaign in 2013 challenging the Fees Order as a breach of EU law requiring effective access to a tribunal and of the Public Sector Equality Duty imposed by the Equality Act 2010.
 These challenges failed in the Divisional Court and again in the Court of Appeal, which was (surprisingly) not satisfied that the fees charged were unaffordable.
 The appeal to the Supreme Court was argued on the basis that the making of the Fees Order was not a lawful exercise of the statutory powers because the prescribed fees interfere unjustifiably with the right of access to justice under both the common law and EU law, frustrate the operation of Parliamentary legislation granting employment rights, and discriminate unlawfully against women and other protected groups.
 The right of access to justice, Unison claimed, is not just a matter of EU law but is a fundamental principle of the common law and – as Lord Reed says in the Supreme Court judgment “has long been deeply embedded in our constitutional law”.

-Lord Reed’s masterly analysis was endorsed by all the other judges.
+Lord Reed’s masterly analysis (you can read it in full here) was endorsed by all the other judges.
 He pointed out that the courts are not merely a public service but an essential feature of a society governed by the rule of law.
 They cannot do their job of ensuring that the laws made by Parliament and the common law are applied and enforced unless people have unimpeded access to them:

 “Without such access, laws are liable to become a dead letter, the work done by Parliament may be rendered nugatory, and the democratic election of Members of Parliament may become a meaningless charade.”